AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Check out `this link <http://docs.aviatrix.com/HowTos/onboarding_faq.html#what-is-an-aviatrix-access-account-on-the-controller>`_ if you have questions regarding Aviatrix access account.

-Fill out the fields as follows: (The AWS Account number can be found at the Stack Outputs section or get from `this link. <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`_.)
+Fill out the fields as follows: (The AWS Account Number can be found at the Stack Outputs section or get from `this link. <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`_)

   +-------------------------------+--------------------------------------------+
   | Field                         | Expected Value                             |